 Abstract

 Improved nutrition is associated with a longer life expectancy, improved immunity, safer pregnancies and deliveries, a reduced incidence of non-communicable diseases, a better health for mothers and babies.
 From infancy until maturity, a child’s general growth and overall quality of life are greatly influenced by the mother’s diet.
 Crucial conflicts face poor women in low-income countries as they try to fulfil their economic, biological, and social roles at each stage in the life cycle, particularly during the child-bearing years.
 This article discusses how mother-child mortality remains high especially in sub-Saharan Africa.
-It defines health in the perspective of Hypocrates, presenting the status of mother-child health in low and middle income countries.
+It defines health in the perspective of Hypocrates, presenting the status of mother-child health in low- and middle-income countries.
 It highlights health consequences of maternal micro-nutrients deficiency, as well as evidence-based lifecycle interventions for improvement of maternal and child nutrition.
 Finally, this review describes the role lifestyle interventions can play to alleviate mother-child nutrition disorders with an example of a pharmacist as one of the potentially effective stakeholders in promoting and maintaining mother-child health to attain health-related sustainable development goals, especially in sub-Saharan African countries.
 It is evident that some health issues are related to the environment, necessitating joint efforts between local, national and international partners in both sectors, illustrating the concept of multisectoral approach to mother-child health throughout the human life- span.

 Key words: lifestyle, prevention, nutrition-related, disorders, mothers, children.